2050plus/2050plus/doc/supply_demand.rst

 The energy demand for liquefaction of the hydrogen used for shipping can be `included  <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L197>`_.
 If this option is selected, liquifaction will happen at the `node where the shipping demand occurs <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/scripts/prepare_sector_network.py#L2064>`_.

-The consumed methanol comes from the general methanol bus where it is produced through methanolisation (see :ref:`Chemicals Industry`).
+The consumed methanol comes from the general methanol bus where it is produced through methanolisation (see :ref:`Chemicals Industry<chemicals_industry>`).

 .. _Carbon dioxide capture, usage and sequestration (CCU/S):